bpinhosilva/pagseguro-node/README.md

 # pagseguro-node
 This is a Node.js package which provides interaction with PagSeguro online payment system.
 The method used for this module is HTTP Parameters.
-XML suppor coming soon!
+XML support coming soon!

 After you create your seller account and generated your token, you can start making requests.